Donations and loans

 Candidate donations

-Candidates must report donations to their election campaign that are over $1,500 and from 1 January 2023, candidate loans.
+Candidates must report donations to their election campaign that are over $1,500 and candidate loans.
 Limits apply for receiving donations anonymously or from overseas.

 Rules for candidate donations and loans